rsangar1/hackerrank/README.md

 # hackerrank
-This repository contains the problems that I solved in HackerRank.
+This repository contains the problems that I solved from HackerRank (https://www.hackerrank.com/) site.